 If a person does not notice a blister on their foot, for example, an infection can develop and worsen quickly.
 Poor circulation contributes to this.
 Ulceration and tissue death can result, and amputation may be necessary in some cases.

 Over time, high blood sugar levels can damage blood vessels in the kidneys.
 This damage prevents the kidneys from filtering waste out of the blood.
 In time, kidney failure can result.

-The NIDDK describe diabetes as one of the main causes of kidney disease.
-It affects 1 in 4 people with diabetes.
+The NIDDK describes diabetes as one of the main causes of kidney disease.
+It affects

-Diabetic nephropathy is kidney disease that affects people with diabetes.
+Diabetic nephropathy is a kidney disease that affects people with diabetes.
 Learn more here.

 Having regular eye tests, managing blood sugar, and avoiding or quitting smoking can all help protect eye health with diabetes.